 Dr. Washington completed training in family planning while at UMDNJ and later became assistant director and coordinator of Women’s Health at the Mountainside Family Medicine Residency Program.
 Prior to entering academic family medicine medical education, she spent 6 years in private practice in a rural community on the eastern shore of Maryland where her practice included care of patients with HIV/AIDS, hospice care and women’s health.

-Dr. Washington received her bachelor of science degree from the University of Montevallo in Montevallo, AL, and her medical degree from Meharry Medical College in Nashville, TN.
+Dr. Washington received her bachelor of science degree from the University of Montevallo in Montevallo, AL, and her medical degree from Meharry Medical College in Nashville.
 She completed her residency in family medicine at Mountainside Family Medicine in Verona, NJ.
 Prior to joining Overlook Family Medicine, Dr. Washington was the medical director of student health services at the New Jersey Institute of Technology.
-She is committed to physician wellness and will complete yoga teacher training and certification.
-Her goal is to continue and expand the wellness program for the Overlook Family Medicine residents, faculty and staff.
-She is also a member of the Atlantic Health System Bioethics Committee and the Atlantic Medical Group Physician Resiliency Team.
+She is committed to physician wellness and is a certified yoga teacher and wellness coach.
+She is a member of the Atlantic Health System Bioethics Committee and the Atlantic Medical Group Resiliency Team.

 Through her work with the Society of Teachers of Family Medicine Foundation, she is committed to increasing the number of URM (underrepresented in medicine) family medicine residents and faculty and mentoring the next generation of Family Medicine educators.
-She was the chair of the STFM URM Initiative for two-years.
-She is presently serving a two-year term as president of the STFM Foundation and member of the Board of Directors.
-She is working with the URM Faculty Mentoring Program and the URM Oversight Committee, which convened to guide the progress of the Underrepresented in Medicine Initiative work.
+She is the Mentorship director for the STFM Leadership Through Scholarship Fellowship.